Let’s discuss The Hierarchy Problem.

 An important feature of nature that puzzles scientists is known as the hierarchy, meaning the vast discrepancy in scale between aspects of the weak nuclear force and gravity.
 While trying to figure out a possible explanation, physicists in the 1970s realized there was actually a serious problem, even a paradox, behind this number.
 The issue, now called the hierarchy problem, has to do with the size of the non-zero Higgs field, which in turn determines the mass of the W and Z particles.Dr.
 Matt Strassler

 We also know the orbital planes of the Noether core shift with velocity which is the result of work applied to change the Noether core energy and the angular momentum of each dipole and this must somehow be described by Einstein’s equations.
-I think much of this will fall out of the basic mathematics of a single spinning dipole at all possible velocities, radii, etc of the point charges.
+I think much of this will fall out of the basic mathematics of a single spinning dipole at all possible velocities, radii, etc. of the point charges.
 It will be really interesting to see how the existing mathematics evolves or is refactored, especially the most foundational equations in physics.

 On the other hand, we know photons have quite a bit of energy yet we measure them as massless or nearly so.
 Is there some relationship with the planar structure and the coincidence of the three angular momentum vectors in the Noether core?
-Also, we know that neutrinos oscillate, so we can presume they are not quite planar, and have redshifted to the point that the orbital planes are changing with respect to one another and thus revealing an oscillating apparent energy, aka mass.
+Also, we know that neutrinos oscillate, so we can presume they are not quite planar, and we may also surmise that the dynamical geometry of the neutrino is such that the shielding by superposition varies, thus revealing an oscillating apparent energy, aka mass.

 The issue, now called the hierarchy problem, has to do with the size of the non-zero Higgs field, which in turn determines the mass of the W and Z particles.
 The non-zero Higgs field has a size of about 250 GeV, and that gives us the W and Z particles with masses of about 100 GeV.
 But it turns out that quantum mechanics would lead us to expect that this size of a Higgs field is unstable.
 With the physics we know about so far, the tendency of quantum mechanics to jostle with those quantum fluctuations would seem to imply that there are two natural values for the Higgs field.
 Naively, the Higgs field should either be zero, or it should be as big as the Planck Energy, 10,000,000,000,000,000 times larger than it is observed to be.
 Why is it at a value that is non-zero and tiny, a value that seems, at least naively, so unnatural?Dr. Matt Strassler

-Bosons and their operations are still a bit vague in terms of my visualization.
 When an energy transfer or transmutation reaction occurs, physicists describe the bosons as being the force carrying intermediaries.
 First of all, they are also carrying point charges!
 I’ve decoded the basic structure of the bosons and it seems as if they would be fairly planar, like the photon.
 So are the Z and W’s real structures or just ephemeral point charge configurations in the reaction path of point charges?
 I am vaguely imagining some intermediate reconfiguration of the low apparent energy Noether cores which are in the spacetime aether.
 Potential insight : the mass, i.e. apparent energy, of the W and Z bosons may very well be related to the degree to which the reaction reveals the shielded energy in the Noether cores of the spacetime aether.
 I sort of like that idea.
 Hmm.
 Could it be?
 Bottom line, everything is point charges flying about, so it is a matter of figuring out the mechanisms whereby structures of point charges react.

 I am really looking forward to the day when chemists can model everything at the point charge layer and can 3D visualize and trace the path and provenance of every point charge!
 Imagine having animation or virtual reality to look at point charge reactions with different speeds.
 Several metrics could be depicted, including the kinetic and potential energy of each point charge.
 The alignment of the orbital planes could be depicted along with velocity and the flow through the spacetime aether which itself is made of point charge structures.